joshuabecker91/googleclone/README.md

 - useContext and Created a custom hook for the Search Engine API call.
 - Full Stack Application with MongoDB and Mongoose installed as well.
 - Demonstrate proficiency with using APIs.
+- All styling done manually to demonstrate CSS proficiency.
+Material UI for Google Icons.

 http://googleclone.com
 http://54.151.83.73/